The Most Common Mistakes When Creating Passwords

 Creating a strong password is not as simple as you may think.

-Here are some of the common mistakes when creating passwords and how you can avoid them.
+Here are some common mistakes when creating passwords and how to avoid them.

 The Basics for Creating a Strong Password